nconder/AzureRMTemplate8NICs/RHELMultiNic/README.md

 # Blank Template

-This is an empty template, with the schema reference and top-level properties defined.
+Deploy an Azure VM with 8 NICs